sensics/tegra-android-builder/README.md

 Can place a file named `gid` in either this directory, or in a directory where you symlink the `android.sh` file to and run from, if you'd like to set the group ID (numeric) explicitly to something other than the current user's "main" group.

+Other configuration is available, primarily by setting environment variables before running `./android.sh`

+## License

+Like the kylemanna/docker-aosp repo it is partially derived from, the main part of this repo is MIT-licensed.

+The submodule, from <https://github.com/arialdomartini/oh-my-git> is also MIT licensed.